 Complete Jterm 2016 Trips information & registration forms can be downloaded here.

-Each trip has a CVCA faculty member as its lead faculty.
+Each trip has a CVCA faculty as its lead faculty.
 This person can help you decide if 2016 is your year to travel.
 Please note the prerequisites or limitations, if any, for each activity.
 Also, be aware that different trips start and end on different dates; see individual listings.
 Trips and retreats will only be held if the minimum number of students is met during registration.

 Students must be in good academic and behavioral standing to travel with CVCA.
 Tuition and fees must be current at the time of application and until trip departure in order for students to participate on Jterm trips.
 Additionally, some trips and retreats require an application.
 Registrations must be accompanied by a $275 deposit unless otherwise specified.
-Trips are filled on a first come, first served basis except for those requiring application or team membership.
+Trips are filled on a first come, first served basis except for those requiring application or ship.

 Because lead faculty must book trips in advance, there is no refund for individual cancellations.
 Families will receive complete refunds if the trip is cancelled prior to the end of the current school year due to lack of enrollment in the trip.

-Lead faculty members have information concerning passports, visas, and immunizations, as required.
+Lead faculty s have information concerning passports, visas, and immunizations, as required.
 Registered students must submit updated medical forms, shot records (if required), and parental consent to travel (available from the lead faculty).
 Families are strongly encouraged to purchase travel insurance.

 Monday – Friday, January 4-8, 2016 & Monday, January, 11, 2016